amended November 9, 2020

 Bylaw 12: CUPE 4163 Staff

 b) The Personnel Committee of the Local will be the direct supervisors of staff and will be responsible for performance reviews, discipline, and termination.
-The Personnel committee will include at least the President of each Component, and the Treasurer of the Local.
+The Personnel committee will be chaired by the President of the Local, and will include at least the Vice-President of each Component, and the Treasurer of the Local.
 In the event that staff should fail to adequately perform their duties, the staff Collective Agreement will determine the process followed.

 c) The Executive is responsible for forming a Bargaining Committee for the purposes of bargaining a staff Collective Agreement.
 The Bargaining Committee will include at least the President and Treasurer of the Local.